 The muskrat was able to make it to the bottom of the water.
 He was already very weak from lack of air.
-He grabbed some Earth in his paw and with every last bit of strength he could muster, muskrat pushed away from the bottom.
+He grabbed some Earth in his paw and with every last bit of strength he could muster, muskrat pushed away from the bottom dead."
+A song of mourning and praise was heard over all the water as Wa-zhushk's spirit passed to the next world.